 But moving to Canada played havoc with my body, especially in the first few years.

 Life was hectic between 2004, when I came to live in Canada permanently, and 2008.
 During these four years, I had to get used to new North American life, improve my English, complete university, find work and apply for permanent residence.
 In 2004, I was on a tourist visa and I wasn’t allowed to work so I was mostly studying for my university exams and finding my bearings.
 In 2005, I graduated from university, found my first real job as a French teacher and dealt with the immigration system.
-The following couple of years, Feng and I worked seven days a week.
+For the following couple of years, Feng and I worked seven days a week.
 We both had two jobs that kept us busy from morning to night.
 Retrospectively, I wonder how we did it.

 I woke up in 2008 exhausted and yes, fatter.
 For some reason, I hadn’t noticed I gained weight—the mighty power of denial.